 One of the most important aspects of managing diabetes is monitoring your blood sugar level.
-Luckily, you can use self-checking devices to keep track of glucose levels, which typically involve pricking your finger to draw a drop of blood for sampling.
+Luckily, you can use self-checking devices to monitor your glucose levels.
+These devices typically involve pricking your finger to draw a drop of blood for sampling.

-That’s where lancets come in handy, as they’re designed to make this process as painless and smooth as possible.
-Single-use lancets usually come with a dedicated device to use them, but what if using the device isn’t an option for you?
+That's where lancets come in handy, as they're designed to make this process as painless and smooth as possible.
+Single-use lancets usually come with a dedicated device, but what if using the device isn't an option for you?

-In today’s article, we’ll show you how to use lancets without a device as well as essential safety tips to reduce pain and improve the accuracy of the results.
+Let's explore how to use lancets without a device and offer essential safety tips to reduce pain and improve the accuracy of the results.

 A Step-By-Step Guide to Using Traditional Lancets Without a Device